stadium-software/repeater-datagrid/sortable.md

 ## Page Scripts

 ### Initialise
-1. Create a page scritp as per the description in the [Readme.md](Readme.md) file or copy this script from the "Basic" page
+1. Create a page script as per the description in the [Readme.md](Readme.md) file or copy this script from the "Basic" page
-2. Remove the "BasicSelect" query and replace it with the "SortableSelect" query instead
+2. Remove the "BasicSelect" query from the script and replace it with the "SortableSelect" query
 3. Complete the "SortableSelect" query parameters
    1. offsetRows: 0 (to start with the first record the initial offset 0)
    2. pageSize: an interger that defines how many records the DataGrid shows (e.g. 10)